andy-maier/pytest-easy-server/README.rst

 The information that can be defined for a server has a standard part and a completely flexible user-defined part, as shown in this example of a server definition file.
-Section :ref:`Format of server definition file` explains the format in more detail.
+Section `Format of server definition file`_ explains the format in more detail.

 Example server definition file: